ApiLogicServer/Docs/docs/Architecture-Internals.md

 ### Background

 While Sql/Server itself runs nicely under docker, there is considerable complexity in installing OCBC.
+As further described below, this led to a number of issues (over and above the several days to discover how to install odbc under docker):

+* `pyodbc` not installed by default (per dependence on odbc, which might not be installed and might not be needed)

+* ARM docker image does not contain odbc

+* multiple docker images

+* inconsistent odbc versions between local install (v18) and docker (v17)

+I am eager for suggestions to simplify / unify sql/server and odbc usage.
+I'd hoped that `mcr.microsoft.com/devcontainers/python:3.11-bullseye` might include odbc, but it did not appear to be the case.
+Since this image is considerably larger (1.77G) than python:3.9-slim-bullseye (816M), I went with the docker versions.

 &nbsp;